William Wickham (civil servant): Ireland

 In 1802 Wickham was appointed to the Privy Council and named Chief Secretary for Ireland under Lord Hardwicke.

 In July 1803, within days of Wickham having reassured the government in London that, in the wake of the Acts of Union, Ireland was at peace, an accidental explosion at a rebel arms depot in Dublin precipitated a disorderly rising led by Robert Emmet.
 Wickham was tasked with investigating the conspiracy and with the capture and interrogation of Emmet and his lieutenants.

 Emmet was arrested in August, convicted of treason, and executed in September.
 Before leaving his prison cell for the last time, Emmet wrote to the Chief Secretary giving an account of motives and thanking him for the fair treatment he had received.
 It was a letter Wickham was later to refer to as his "constant companion".

 In December, Wickham resigned.
-To friends he declared that "no consideration upon earth" could induce him "to remain after having maturely reflected on the contents’ of Emmet's letter".
+To a confidant he wrote: "I have been treated unkindly and unhandsomely by a government which I have served faithfully, zealously, and with great affection."
+At the same time, he told friends that "no consideration upon earth" could have induced him "to remain after having maturely reflected on the contents’ of Emmet's letter".
 Emmet had been attempting to save Ireland from "a state of depression and humiliation" and Wickham proposed that had he been an Irishman, he "should most unquestionably have joined him".
 (Wickham was also impressed by Emmet's lieutenant Nicholas Stafford, who had refused to incriminate his companions: he was, he reported, "the finest looking man" he ever saw).

 On the eve of his resignation he gave John Petty, Earl Wycombe, written assurance that he was not under consideration for arrest.
 This was despite his spymaster, Francis Higgins, insisting that Wycombe had "entered deep into the virus" of Emmet's conspiracy".

 On the formation of Grenville's ministry in 1806, Wickham was appointed a Lord of the Treasury, but he resigned again from his post the following year.
 He would not serve in an administration that refused Catholic Emancipation.
 Wickham never again held government office.

 In 1802, he had entered the new United Kingdom Parliament as MP for the Irish borough constituency of Cashel, serving until 1806.
 Wickham then sat for the English seat of Callington in Cornwall until 1807.